-

 Overview

-Ownership (absolute interest similar to fee simple interest) is recognized as the primary right in real estate under the Civil Code.
+Ownership right (absolute interest similar to fee simple interest) is recognized as the primary right in real estate under the Civil Code.
 The holder of the ownership right has the right to use, possess and dispose of the real estate.
 Land and buildings are construed as separate, different types of real estate, and ownership of the land and ownership of buildings constructed on that land can be dealt with independently.

 Leasehold rights are also common in Japan.
 Leasehold rights are regulated by the Civil Code and the Act on Land and Building Leases, which is quite favourable to lessees.
 For example, under this Act, subject to certain exceptions, a lessor is not permitted to refuse a lessee’s request for lease term renewal unless the lessor can demonstrate a justifiable reason for its refusal (under Japanese case law, the concept of ‘justifiable reason’ has been construed quite narrowly).